astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 The [Airflow Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.

-If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, we recommend raising the AUs allocated towards the Scheduler.
+If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, we recommend increasing the AUs allocated towards the Scheduler.
 The default resource allocation is 10 AU.

 > **Tip:** To set alerts that notify you via email when your Airflow Scheduler is underprovisioned, refer to [Airflow Alerts](/docs/cloud/stable/customize-airflow/airflow-alerts/).